glouw/ctl/README.md

 ```

-To instantiate and iterate over a vector of ints:
+To instantiate and iterate over a vector of integers:

 ```C
 int main(void)